There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 Location: Boston, Massachusetts

-What We Like: Janji is known for bold and wild prints for men and women while standing for terrific causes like global clean water access.
+What We Like: Janji is known for its bold and wild prints on clothing for men and women that very simply fit well.
+It also supports terrific environmental causes, including universal access to clean water.

-What We Don’t: It’s a critique you’ll see in multiple places in this guide, but slower model and colorway switches would promote a more sustainable approach to running apparel.
+What We Don’t: Slower model and colorway switches would promote a more sustainable approach to running apparel.

-Janji exploded on the trail running apparel scene several years ago with extremely bold patterns and prints, finding early distribution in the massive outdoor retailer, REI Co-op.
+Janji exploded on the trail running apparel scene several years ago with extremely bold patterns and prints, finding early distribution in the massive outdoor retailer REI Co-op.
 What’s behind the name?
-Janji means “a promise or declaration” in Indonesian, and their dedication to environmental and humanitarian causes is immense.
-The company donates 2% of the proceeds of every purchase to clean water projects in the specific countries they use for inspiration for their seasonal collections.
+Janji means “a promise or declaration” in Indonesian, and the company’s dedication to environmental and humanitarian causes is immense.
+The company donates 2% of the proceeds of every purchase to clean water projects in the specific countries it uses as inspiration for its seasonal collections.

-In our women’s apparel review, you can learn more about various pieces from this brand.
+You can learn more about various pieces from this brand in our Janji Women’s Apparel Review.

 La Sportiva